DATA PROCESSING AGREEMENT

 TeacherCloud will process the above data and information by hosting such information on its servers and providing the Client with access to such information via the evidence based learning app.
 This is necessary in order for TeacherCloud to provide the Services it is contractually obliged to provide to the Client via the Contract (Business Purpose).
 The duration of the processing shall be for the period as set out in any Contract between the parties from time to time, or otherwise, for the duration of this agreement and until this agreement is terminated in accordance with clause 8.

-2.4 Without prejudice to the generality of clause 2.1, the Client will ensure that it has all necessary appropriate consents and notices in place to enable lawful transfer of the Client Data to TeacherCloud for the duration and purposes of this agreement.
+2.4 Without prejudice to the generality of clause 2.1, the Client will ensure that it has all necessary appropriate consents and notices in place to enable lawful transfer of the Client Data to TeacherCloud for the duration and purposes of this agreement whether that be direct or via a third party.

 2.5 During the Term, TeacherCloud shall process the Client Data it receives from the Client: